dorftv/dove/README.md

 * hls ( for preview)
 * webrtc ( for preview, planned)
 * shoutcast
-* rtmp (planned)
+* rtmp
 * ... more to come

 ### Dependencies
-Development happens on Debian bookworm, so currently the following versions are recommended.
+Development happens on Debian, so currently the following versions are recommended.

 * python >= version 3.11
 * gst-interpipe ( develop branch )